ISSA Nutritionist Study Guide

 Carb intake can also help to offset the damage to muscles and the promotion of recovery via insulin and its downstream effects on the MAPK pathway, which is a chain of proteins in the cell that communicates a signal from a receptor on the surface of the cell to the DNA in the nucleus of the cell.

-Fitness professionals should prioritize whole foods for protein in most nutrition plans but also likely include supplemental proteins for athletes if needed.
+In most nutrition plans, fitness professionals should prioritize whole foods for protein and likely include supplemental proteins for athletes if needed.